w3c/wcag/README.md

 * Determine a filename for the technique that is likely to be descriptive, unique, and short.
 * Create a working branch named the same as the technique filename.
 * Copy the techniques/technique-template.html file into the appropriate technology folder for the technique, and give it the chosen file name.
+* In the section element with id "meta", indicate to which guideline or success criterion the technique relates, and whether the technique is sufficient, advisory, or a failure for that item.
+Multiple applicability are allowed.
 * Populate the template with appropriate content, using other techniques as examples for code formatting choices.
 Keep the existing structural sections from the template in place.
 * When the technique is ready for review, ask the chairs to arrange WG review and merge.

-### Associate Techniques with Success Criteria

-PROPOSED: edit the [wcag21.json](wcag21.json) file to add a technique entry into each SC where appropriate.
-Entries can declare the technique to be sufficient, advisory, or failure on a per SC basis.
-The (proposed) generator will use this to provide links in the various places needed.

-ALTERNATE: create a HTML-based data structure, which would be easier to read but harder to edit correctly.

-ALTERNATE: link to techniques from Understanding as we have done before, but this allows inconsistencies and is harder to extract data from.
+* If you wish to reference the draft technique from an Understanding document, use the technique's rawgit URI.
+* After a technique is approved, the chairs will assign it an ID and update links to it in the Undestanding documents.

 ### Provide Working Examples of Techniques